CambridgeEngineering/PartIB-Computing-Device-Programming/activity-2.rst

 Using the sensor and your micro-controller, you will have to:

-- record a temperature value every second in a buffer that will always contain the last minute of data (older data is replaced by new data).
+- record a temperature value every second in an array that will contain the last minute of data (older data is replaced by new data once the array is full).

-- if the temperature goes above a threshold value of 28 degree Celsius, get the sensor to trigger an interrupt that will get the LEDs on the microcontroller to flash an alarm signal (for you to imagine), and dump all the data in the buffer through the USB serial communication so that your computer can analyse it.
+- if the temperature goes above a threshold value of 28 degree Celsius, get the sensor to trigger an interrupt that will get the LEDs on the microcontroller to flash an alarm signal (for you to imagine), and transmit all the data available in the array to your computer by USB serial communication, so that the log may be analysed.

+- optional: if you are keen, you may try to capture and plot the temperature data on your computer using a python script.

 What you may need to learn